Tiwit27/System-evacuAR/README.md

 **evacuAR** is a next-generation evacuation system designed to save lives by simplifying the process of escaping from buildings during emergencies.
 It combines technologies like **LiDAR**, **NFC**, and **Augmented Reality (AR)** to offer an intuitive and reliable experience for users and emergency services alike.

+> This project is made for the **National Mechatronics and Electrical Engineering Olympiad**.

 ---

 ## 🛠️ **Key Features**